cavpollo/se-pelo-server/README.md

 The project was created with the help of [Rust](https://www.rust-lang.org/).
 It is not a good excuse, but it is the first time I ever play with this tech, so forgive any (if not all) missuses.

 You can find the server code [here](https://github.com/cavpollo/se-pelo-client).

+### But why Rust?

+Developers are silly individuals that will take any chance they can get to start a new project in the latest programming framework.
+Maybe because of FOMO, maybe because they want to assert their dominance.
+Or maybe both.

 ## Merge Requests